Menopause Hair Loss

 WHAT IS MENOPAUSE HAIR LOSS?

 The fact is, 90% of women experience these symptoms during menopause, according to a 2018 European study, and they are far from comfortable.
-Menopausal hair loss can encompass general thinning across the scalp or occur as centralized, patchy bald spots.
-In either case, hormones are the cause and the hair loss is treatable.
+Hair loss due to menopause can encompass general thinning across the scalp or occur as centralized, patchy bald spots.
+In either case, hormones are the cause of thinning hair during menopause and the hair loss is treatable.

 whY DOES MENOPAUSE CAUSE hair loss?